turingschool/backend-curriculum-site/module2/lessons/big-o.md

 Cover the following key points in a whole-group lecture with questions:

-* Big-O is how we refer to the algorithmic complexity
-* The important part of complexity is how it scales with the number of inputs
+* Big-O is how we explain how the complexity of executing an algorithm scales with the number of inputs to the algorithm
 * If we only have a dozen or few hundred inputs, complexity usually doesn't matter
 * But what about thousands or millions?
 * Draw the graph of complexity with a logarithmic Y axis